-Who customers can share with Description Other customers in their organization Customers can share requests with their organization, or raise a private request.
-Customers can search their organization for people to share with: Share Share Type name, email address, or organization Alana Grant Share Cancel Cancel Customers who aren't in an organization can't share requests.
-Any customer, by typing an email address Customers can share requests with other customers in their organization (like in the option above), and also: Share requests with anyone in the service project, if they know their email address If anyone can email the service project or raise a request in the portal, then customers can also share requests with people who arent customers yet.
+Description Who customers can share with Other customers Customers can share requests with their organization, or raise a private request.
+Customers can search their organization for people to share with: in their organization Share Share this request Type name, email address, or organization Alana Grant Share Cancel Customers who aren't in an organization can't share requests.
+Any Customers can share requests with other customers in their organization (like in the option customer, above), and also: by typing an Share requests with anyone in the service project, if they know their email address email If anyone can email the service project or raise a request in the portal, then customers address can also share requests with people who arent customers yet.
 They can provide email addresses of these people and Jira will create accounts for them.
+Such unregistered email addresses can only be entered in the Share this request field but not a regular user picker field.
+Any Customers can share their requests with anyone in the project.
+They can also search customer or the service project for people to share with. organization, • If anyone can email the service project or raise a request in the portal, then customers by searching in can also share requests with people who arent customers yet.
+They can provide email this project addresses of these people and Jira will create accounts for them.
 Such unregistered email addresses can only be entered in the Share this requestfield but not a regular user picker field.
-Any customer or organization, by searching in this project Customers can share their requests with anyone in the project.
-They can also search the service project for people to share with.
-If anyone can email the service project or raise a request in the portal, then customers can also share requests with people who arent customers yet.
-They can provide email addresses of these people and Jira will create accounts for them.
-Such unregistered email addresses can only be entered in the Share this requestfield but not a regular user picker field.
-If your service project uses user picker custom fields, such as the Approvers field above this petition are guite accounts. by searching in If anyone can email the service project or raise a request in the portal, then can also share requests with people who arent customers yet.
-They can pro addresses of these people and Jira will create accounts for them.
-Such unr email addresses can only be entered in the Share this requestfield but not user picker field.
+If your service project uses user picker custom fields, such as the Approvers field, choose this setting to make sure customers can select users.